bobbingwide/oik-css/README.md

 Dependent upon the oik base plugin

 ## Changelog
+# 1.1.0
+* Changed: Update do_shortcode_earlier to be more like do_shortcode, https://github.com/bobbingwide/oik-css/issues/11
+* Tested: With WordPress 5.5.1 and WordPress Multi Site
+* Tested: With PHP 7.4
+* Tested: With PHPUnit 8

 # 1.0.0
 * Changed: Improved transforms from blocks and shortcodes
 * Added: Screenshots for the blocks